 For those of you that follow me on Twitter, you’ll probably be aware of my tweets about how rough I’ve felt the last 3 odd months.
 For those who aren’t following me on Twitter, I’ve been struggling daily with dizziness, feeling really run down, barely being able to move my muscles, and being unable to do work on my laptop (this is what I call: spinning out; spin out; or spun out).
-It has been so bad that I’ve spent most the summer barely being able to do anything.
+It has been so bad that I’ve spent most of the summer barely being able to do anything.

 Over the last year or so I’ve had a battery of tests with different specialists to try and figure out what was going wrong with me.

 It was these two conditions, PPPD and reactive hypoglycemia, that I thought were causing the sudden increase in severity of my symptoms, starting in the summer.
-Because I was trying to go back to university to finish my MSc, I knew if this continued I would have no chance of completing my course.
+Because I was trying to go back to university to finish my MSc, I knew if this continued, I would have no chance of completing my course.

 Thus, I decided to take matters into my own hands and run a few health experiments on myself to get some answers.
 Sitting around and waiting for the various hospital appointments and admin teams to send the results of said tests, was just taking too long.

-Thus, during the summer I joined and reached out to some groups for PPPD and reactive hypoglycemia to see if they could shed some light on my situation.
+Thus, during the summer, I joined and reached out to some groups for PPPD and reactive hypoglycemia to see if they could shed some light on my situation.
 Some of these were turned into health experiments I conducted on myself.

 Reactive Hypoglycemia Health Experiments

-The reasoning for why sugar-free soft drinks could be the cause is because my body will think it’s getting sugar, triggering my sweet receptors, and thus release insulin.
+The reasoning for why sugar-free soft drinks could be the cause is because my body will think it’s getting sugar, triggering my sweet receptors, and thus releasing insulin.
 This would cause a hypo because the sugar my body thought was coming didn’t come, leaving my body with too much insulin.

-So I started to only drink sugar-free soft drinks if I was already eating carbs so this would stop being a problem.
+So I started to only drink sugar-free soft drinks if I was already eating carbs, so this would stop being a problem.
 This seemed to help, and thus reinforced the idea that my problems could all be down to my reactive hypoglycemia.

 PPPD Blue Light Health Experiments Part 1